Seitsemän veljestä: Reception history

 The novel was particularly reviled by the literary circles of Kivi's time, who disliked the unflattering image of Finns it presented.
 The title characters were seen as crude caricatures of the nationalistic ideals of the time.
 Foremost in this hostile backlash was the influential critic August Ahlqvist, who called the book a "ridiculous work and a blot on the name of Finnish literature" and wrote in a review published in Finlands Allmänna Tidning that "the brothers' characters were nothing like calm, serious and laborious folk who toiled the Finnish lands."
 Another critic worth mentioning was the Fennoman politician Agathon Meurman, who, among other things, said the book was "a hellish lie about Finnish peasants" and stated that "Mr. Kivi regards the printing press as his poetic rectum."
+In 1874, Julius Krohn suggested in Suomen Kuvalehti that the notorious "Nurmijärvi robbers" were the real-life models for the Jukola brothers in the novel, as Kivi's great-uncle had been one of the members of the group.

 Literary scholar Markku Eskelinen considers Seitsemän veljestä to be very exceptional compared to his time of birth and the state of Finnish prose literature at that time.
 According to Eskelinen, the work is more tense and aesthetically complex than the realistic novels of the significant generation of writers who followed Kivi.
 Eskelinen also highlights Kivi's linguistic play with genres: although the work uses a lot of biblical and otherwise religious language due to the dominance of religious literature at the time, its attitude to religious authority is not submissive, unlike other prose literature of the time.
 In Eskelinen's opinion, Finnish-language prose works comparable to the richness and multilevelness of Kivi's work began to appear only in the next century.